Academic All-America: Domain

-On May 7, 2018, Google Cloud was announced as the title sponsor of the Academic All-America program.
-Capital One had become the previous named sponsor of the program on January 31, 2011.
-CoSIDA has registered a trademark for the name, "Academic All-America" which it uses for its student-athlete recognition program.
-The Academic All-America program administered by CoSIDA is not related to such programs administered or sponsored by coaches' organizations.
+College Sports Communicators has registered a trademark for the name, "Academic All-America" which it uses for its student-athlete recognition program.
+The Academic All-America program administered by College Sports Communicators is not related to such programs administered or sponsored by coaches' organizations.
 As a result, cease and desist orders have been granted to protect the trademark at times.
 Various sports that have similar programs have had to use names such as All-Academic to recognize scholar athletes.

-Prior to the relationship with Capital One, the Academic All-American Award has had other named corporate sponsors such as ESPN, Verizon and Verizon's corporate predecessor GTE who were sponsors from 1985 until the mid-2000s.
+Prior to the relationship with Google Cloud and Capital One, the Academic All-American Award has had other named corporate sponsors such as ESPN, Verizon and Verizon's corporate predecessor GTE who were sponsors from 1985 until the mid-2000s.
 In 1981, the National Collegiate Athletic Association sponsored the program.
 From 1985 until the 1999–2000 academic year the honorees were called GTE All-Americans, but during the 2000–01 academic year they became known as Verizon All-Americans when Verizon acquired GTE.
 Verizon continued to be the named sponsor through the 2003–04 academic year when they did not renew their rights.
 ESPN the Magazine became the sponsor during the 2004–05 academic year and remained sponsor until September 2010.
 Fall 2010 teams, continued to bear the ESPN sponsorship name.
 Capital one took over the sponsorship in January 2011.